ceilingtilefan/forwardrepostbot/README.md

 ## Docker:
 Clone this repository: `git clone https://github.com/ceilingtilefan/forwardrepostbot` and enter the folder\
 Set the TOKEN environment variable: `export TOKEN=PLACE TOKEN HERE`\
+You can also place it in token.txt\
 Start the container: `docker compose up` (you can add `-d` to make it start automatically)

 # Features
 Automatically reposts forwarded messages as embeds.
 Works with images.
+Attachments that cannot be placed in an embed will have direct links sent instead